AdilRashidov/flilia-documentation/backend/BACKEND-SETTING-UP.md

     ```

 ## <a name="guidance"></a> Related documentation and guidance
+Looking for an opinionated guide to C# syntax and conventions?
+Step right in!
+This style guide presents preferred conventions.
+- [C# Coding Conventions][ccodingconventions]
+- [C# documentation][cdocumentation]

 You can find the related reference Guide/eBook focusing on architecting and developing containerized and microservice based .NET Applications (download link available below) which explains in detail how to develop this kind of architectural style (microservices, Docker containers, Domain-Driven Design for certain microservices) plus other simpler architectural styles, like monolithic apps that can also live as Docker containers.

 There are also additional eBooks focusing on Containers/Docker lifecycle (DevOps, CI/CD, etc.) with Microsoft Tools, already published.
 You can download them and start reviewing these Guides/eBooks here: